 As the largest coronary vein, the coronary sinus is often utilized as an anatomical landmark for orientation during cardiothoracic surgery.
 Although most cardiac intervention procedures occur for adult patients, infant and pediatric patients suffering from congenital heart defects also undergo cardiac operations.
-One congenital atrial septal defect, known as the unroofed coronary sinus, involves an anomalous and unclosed connection between the coronary sinus and left atrium.
+One congenital atrial septal defect, known as the unroofed coronary sinus, involves an anomalous and unclosed connection between the coronary sinus and the left atrium.
 If left untreated, unroofed coronary sinus can lead to heart disease.
 Closure between the coronary sinus and left atrium via a stent requires careful surgical management and coordinated teamwork among physicians and medical staff to deliver the best medical care for patients and their families.

 The coronary venous system encompasses significant clinical value for a wide range of cardiac interventional procedures, including cardiac catheterization, retrograde cardioplegia, reperfusion of cardiac veins, drug delivery, stem cell therapy, and lead placement among many.

 For clinical treatment and procedures, the most salient anatomical feature of the cardiac veins is the coronary sinus and its venous tributaries.
 When patients undergo open-heart surgeries or have obstructions in their coronary arteries, the myocardium must continue to receive nourishment.
 To prevent ischemia of the operated heart, implementing reperfusion of the coronary sinus and its venous tributaries allows an effective reverse flow of nourishment.
-Distribution of drugs and cardioplegic solutions via the coronary sinus also holds clinical significance.
+The distribution of drugs and cardioplegic solutions via the coronary sinus also holds clinical significance.
 In several research reports, cardiothoracic surgeons have observed that delivery through cardiac veins can prolong contact time and enhance the efficacy of the treatment even more than the delivery through cardiac arteries can.

-Due to its optimal location and high visibility, the coronary sinus is also a popular vein for retrograde cardioplegia, temporary cessation of the heart’s activity, as well as targeted for left ventricular lead placement.
+Due to its optimal location and high visibility, the coronary sinus is also a popular vein for retrograde cardioplegia, temporary cessation of the heart’s activity, and is targeted for left ventricular lead placement.
 For cardiac catheterization and pacemaker placement, the left ventricular lead advances through the coronary sinus into the posterior or lateral coronary vein to enter the left ventricular wall.
 This procedure allows physicians to evaluate cardiac conduction and the patient’s overall coronary health.
 From therapeutic drug delivery to permanent pacemaker insertion, these various cardiac techniques highlight the importance of the coronary venous system and the knowledge of its unique anatomy.